Evaluation of Academic Work

 • Take-home final exams or projects should have deadlines no earlier than the published final exam time for a course and no later than the last day of the published exam period.
 Take-home final exams must be distributed on the first day of final exams.
 Faculty should be sensitive to the time required for the work to be done well and limit the expected completion time to no more than three hours.
 Faculty should also be following the requirements for the last week of the academic semester mentioned above.

-• Asynchronous online final exams should have deadlines of no later than the last day of the published exam period.
+• Asynchronous online final exams are due on the Wednesday of the published exam period.
 Online final exams should be available on the first day of final exam period.
 Faculty should be sensitive to the time required for the work to be done well and limited the expected completion time to no more than three hours.
 Faculty should also be following the requirements for the last week of the academic semester mentioned above.

 Academic Hardships